geoffreyadebonojo/LaughTracks/ABOUTME.md

 These are all the things I want to tell you about myself, so that you get as clear a picture of my capabilities as possible.
 This is because I crave learning in a way that surprises me constantly, and I am committed to pushing myself.
 I’ll never have a chance like this again!

 I have been reaching out to other students in hopes of sparking up a collaboration with them, and this process has led me to an assessment of myself and my abilities.
 I know enough to be in awe already of the work in front of me.
-I’ve browsed the projects and lessons, especially black friday, and I think I could do it.
-It might take me a week, but looking at the spec sheet and some of the requirements I believe I have most of the skills I need.

 Below are a list of things I’ve reflected on which I’ve done and which I’ve not done.
 (If you have a Khan Academy account I can send you a link to my projects.)